 Its new Mystic shop is beautiful and sunny inside, a vast improvement over its original site in Stonington which literally provided "standing room only."
 As a reward for those hardy souls who braved traffic on their long hikes from where they ditched their cars, Biologic + offers all-organic and all-raw snacks and apps, for instance collard wraps.
 Raw collards?
 Only for the brave!
-For those with less ironclad stomachs, if not some missing teeth, it offers a variety of smoothies and juices, again all-organic and all-raw, but all prepared in advance and sold bottled and chilled.
+For those with less inoclad stomachs, if not some missing teeth, it offers a variety of smoothies and juices, again all-organic and all-raw, but all prepared in advance and sold bottled and chilled.
 In other words, you are stuck with their house blends.
 No special requests.
 Instead you have to settle for their proprietary formulas that they promote with hocus-pocus claims for cleansing your body if not your soul.
-With ginger or cayenne pepper among the long lists of ingredients, some blends really do cleanse at the very least your sinuses.
-Other Ill-conceived blends are utterly ruined with added salt, not unlike cans of supermarket V-8 juice supercharged with sodium.
-While the affluent jet set of Mystic seems to have bought into Biologic's cleansing programs, the garden-variety vegan probably would be far happier with just a simple glass of ormge or carrot juice, but for that we must look elsewhere.
-Biologic's blends predominate with fruits and carrots in order to mask the bitterness of the veggies.
-I speak only for myself, but I shun fruit juices, as I prefer to eat fruits whole to thereby avoid the fruit sugar rush.
+With ginger or cayenne pepper among the long lists of ingredients, some blends really do cleanse at the very least your sinues.
+Other ill-conceived blends are utterly ruined with added salt, not unlike cans of supermarket V-8 juice supercharged with sodium.
+While the affluent jet set of Mystic seems to have bought into Biologic's cleansing programs, the garden-variety vegan probably would be far happier with just a simple glass of orange or carrot juice, but for that we must look elsewhere.
+Biologic's whole to thereby avoid the fruit sugar rush.
 Jolt or not, vegetable juices are far more nourishing than fruit juices.
-I recommend the Signature Green blend, which has some pear but thank goodness no salt or pepper.
+I recommend the Signature Green blend, which has some peer but thank goodness no salt or pepper.
 Wisely, they are trying to appeal to a wider clientele than just me, and they indeed deserve to win that wider patronage.